-We are now firmly in the midst of Organic September.
-It’s the UK’s biggest campaign dedicated to organic brands and quality food, fashion and beauty products made to higher standards.
+Organic September is the UK’s biggest campaign dedicated to organic brands and quality food, fashion and beauty products made to higher standards.

 For a long time, organic has had a reputation of being a luxury product.
 We talk of non-organic as “conventional” but, in reality, industrial production is a far cry from our farming and craftsmanship heritage.

-However, last year, in the midst of the pandemic and when the climate crisis was hitting headlines like never before, the UK saw the highest level of growth in organic goods in over a decade.
+However, in 2020, in the midst of the pandemic and when the climate crisis was hitting headlines like never before, the UK saw the highest level of growth in organic goods in over a decade.

 An increasing number of people are seeing organic for what it is intended to be: a way to produce the products we need, while respecting people, animals and the planet’s boundaries.